osrf/gazebo_design/nested_model/nested_model.md

 * `World`
     * update publication of model pose data to include nested models.

+The World's `GetModel` function can be used to retrieve a pointer to a nested model.
+To get a unique nested model, pass its scoped name as an argument to the function, otherwise the first nested model with the specified name will be returned.

 Joints to be created between nested models will need the parent link name and the child link name to be fully scoped.